openhab/openhab-python/README.md

 - Conditions can be added with argument "conditions", with a function called "buildConditions" (only classes) or with an [@onlyif decorator](#decorator-onlyif)
 - The execute function is wrapped within a try / except to provide meaningful error logs
 - A logger object (self.logger or {functionname}.logger) with the prefix "org.automation.pythonscripting.{filename}.{function_or_classname}" is available
-- You can enable a profiler to analyze runtime with argument "profile=1"
+- You can enable a profiler to analyze runtime with argument `profiler_enabled=True`
-- Every run is logging total runtime and trigger reasons
+- Every run is logging total runtime and trigger reasons.
+This can be disabled with argument `runtime_measurement=False`

 ```python
 from openhab import rule